chrisxfire/chrisxfire.github.io/content/notes/_net/linq/clauses/join-clause.md

 date: 2022-04-27T18:45:49-0600
 draft: false
 weight: 1
+tags:
+ - kb/dotnet/linq/clauses
 ---

 # Join clause
 Use `join` to associate and/or combine elements from one data source with elements from another based on an equality comparison between keys in each element.
 After you have joined two sequences, you must use a `select` or `group` statement to specify which element to store in the output sequence.

 ```cs
 var categoryQuery =